 It’s also a beautiful lake — not just because of the rugged shoreline, but the water color and clarity.
 The average clarity is 24 feet, although in some areas you could see down up to 75 feet to the rocks below.

 Minnesota’s share of this amazing Lake

-Minnesota’s share of the North Shore is largely igneous rock and pebble or cobblestone beaches.
+Minnesota’s share of Lake Superior’s North Shore is largely igneous rock and pebble or cobblestone beaches.
 What this means for kids (and their dads) is an endless supply of skipping rocks along a large part of the shore.
 It also means lots of rocks for climbing and jumping on…great for the kids, but sometimes nerve-wracking for the parents (or aunts!).

 Swimming along the North Shore is possible…although with the average water temp only 40-degrees, it’s not very often we can stay in for more than a few seconds without a wet or dry suit.

 Activities on or near the North Shore